-- Activities may address necessary COVID-19 responses, in keeping with the program objectives.
-Companies will be permitted to budget funds for operations-related costs, including salaries related to COVID-19 impact mitigation.
-Activity outcomes should account for these types of necessary expenses.
-Business plans should describe the impacts of COVID-19 on your company and your recovery strategy.
+- Projects may address necessary COVID-19 responses, in keeping with the program objectives.
+Companies will be permitted to budget funds for operations-related costs, including salaries.
+Project outcomes should account for these types of necessary expenses.

-- In lieu of travel/export-related expenses that may not be possible due to COVID-19 restrictions, the cost of participating in virtual activities/events that facilitate international business and audience development will be eligible, including costs associated with the preparation of marketing materials.
+- The cost of participating in virtual activities/events that facilitate international business and audience development will be eligible including costs associated with the preparation of marketing materials.

 - As the COVID-19 situation evolves, successful applicants will be permitted to make activity changes as necessary.